Kyle Falconer

 Kyle Francis Falconer (born 6 June 1987) is a Scottish musician, singer and songwriter.
 He is best known as the lead vocalist of The View.
 Along with the other band members, Falconer hails from the Dryburgh district of Dundee.
 He shares songwriting responsibilities with bass guitarist Kieren Webster.

 In July 2018, Falconer released his debut solo album titled No Thank You independently.
 The record reached number 1 on the Record Store Chart in the week of the release and achieved a top 40 position in the UK Album Chart.
 The No Thank You tour commenced in August 2018, and saw Falconer play in venues across the UK with sold out shows in Glasgow, Aberdeen, Prestwick, Manchester, Leeds, Liverpool, Falkirk, Inverness and his hometown of Dundee.

 Personal life

-When he was 16, Falconer's father died, and his mother died when Falconer was 22; he attributed some of his alcohol and drug abuse issues to these traumatic events.
+When he was 16, Falconer's father died; his mother died when Falconer was 22: he attributed some of his substance abuse to these traumatic events.

-He has been living in Dundee with his fiancée, Laura Wilde, since May 2016.
+From May 2016, he lived in Dundee with his fiancée, Laura Wilde.
 Their first child, Wylde Elizabeth Falconer, was born on 10 April 2017.
 Falconer shared the news on social media, calling the birth "The Stuff dreams are made of".
 On 28 August 2018, he announced that he and Wilde had another child due March 2019, stating that it was "Another branch being added to the family tree."